Starting a centre-based ECE service

 - A dated declaration by the service provider to ensure the form has been checked and the relevant sections completed.

-Note: It is crucial that you also refer to the Education (Early Childhood Services) Regulations 2008, (Regulation 47, Centre-based Licensing Criteria GMA9) and Early Childhood Education Funding Handbook, chapters 6 and 11.
+Note: It is crucial that you also refer to the Education (Early Childhood Services) Regulations 2008, (Regulation 47(external link), Centre-based Licensing Criteria GMA9) and Early Childhood Education Funding Handbook, chapters 6 and 11.
 The handbook includes important additional information about record keeping – for example, staffing records, and ECE qualifications.
 The handbook also includes examples of records required for funding purposes in appendix 2.
 An example enrolment form can be found in the Early Childhood Education Funding Handbook.

 2. Fees record